Dried flowers, preserved flowers.

 At Code Bloom we have stocked preserved roses for many years and our customers can attest to their longevity!
 We’ve increased our long lasting range to include a new variety of many foliages and flowers.

-Our website showcases what is available at the moment here, order online now or call us for a pickup.
+Our website showcases what is available at the moment, order online now or call us for a pickup.
+Our shop in Mt Hawthorn has a much larger display of different vases as well.

-Have a browse below at some of the varying creations that we’ve been involved with lately.
+Have a browse below at some of the varying past creations that we’ve been involved with.

 Have some questions about these?
 Well so have many of our customers at our Mt Hawthorn shop.